-Innovators at NASA's Dryden Flight Research Center have applied a novel peak-seeking control algorithm to improve performance during formation-flight-for-drag-reduction by optimizing an airplane's spanwise lift distribution.
+Innovators at NASA's Armstrong Flight Research Center have applied a novel peak-seeking control algorithm to improve performance during formation-flight-for-drag-reduction by optimizing an airplane's spanwise lift distribution.
 During stabilized flight within the energy-rich portion of a lead aircraft's wake vortices, variations in the upwash field along the trailing aircraft's wing produce a strong rolling moment.
 Modern aircraft control trim schedules are not designed to recover fuel-saving energy from this rolling moment.
-The Dryden innovation optimizes the trimmed spanwise lift distribution of a wing in formation flight for minimum drag by:
+The Armstrong innovation optimizes the trimmed spanwise lift distribution of a wing in formation flight for minimum drag by:

 While formation-flight-for-drag-reduction can reduce fuel burn by 10% or more, optimizing the spanwise lift distribution in this operating environment can further reduce fuel use.